 I figured this would help me take in lots of oxygen and expel carbon dioxide, plus help relax my mind a little.

 When I get tired, my running form and posture take a hit.

 I tried to maintain an upright and confident* posture throughout.

-*I use the word to reinforce the positive affirmations from above
+*I use this word to reinforce the positive affirmations above

 It’s easy for the cadence (total number of steps taken in one minute) to decrease when the body gets tired.

 I tried to keep a consistent cadence (and running form) throughout my run.

 Sometimes increasing cadence and improving posture can instantly improve running speed – it’s a physical and psychological boost!

 It always helps to have a banging playlist to get you pumped.

 I have one called ‘Pullups’ (which I use to get me motivated to do pullups, funnily enough) which gets me all fired up and ready to go.